 I’ve been slacking on my Photo of the Day stories, but this one’s a great way to get back on track.
-Tim and I were out driving around the neighborhood yesterday – as we often do, because we need to get out of the house and because we always find fascinating things or breaking news in our OMP travels – and we came across a large bird in a field (at an undisclosed location!).
+Tim and I were out driving around the neighborhood yesterday – as we often do, because we need to get out of the house and because we always find fascinating things or breaking news in our OMP travels – and we came across a large bird in a field on Blue Water Road.
 We looked it up later and discovered it’s a Sandhill Crane.

 Has anyone else seen these amazing birds on the Old Mission Peninsula?
 It’s a first for us.
 In fact, I was so excited when I spotted it, I yelled at Tim to stop the car as I grabbed my camera and, no lie, fell out of the car (no cameras or Janes were harmed in the making of this photo).